What Disability Benefits Do Offshore Workers Have?

 If you’re an offshore worker and your injuries were caused because of the negligence of your employer, another company, or any other party, you might be able to recover losses using the Jones Act.
 Importantly, the Jones Act is not a benefit but is rather a law that’s meant to protect offshore workers from negligence.

 Unlike maintenance and cure or other types of injury benefits, a Jones Act claim can help someone obtain compensation for the full extent of their injuries.
 This includes money for medical bills, lost wages, future care needs, pain, suffering, and the loss of the ability to work.
-For workers with serious offshore injuries, the Jones Act might be their best chance for obtaining the help they need to rebuild their lives.
+For workers with serious offshore injuries, the Jones Act might be their best chance to obtain the help they need to rebuild their lives.

 Not Sure What to Do?
 Call Our Offshore Injury Firm Today.